IvanRave/angular2example/README.md

 - lower case
 - two or more words, separated by dash (one word only for HTML tags)
-- start with some specific word, like
+- start with some specific word (2-3 letters), like
-  - my-.. for main app
+  - my-app for example apps
-  - md-.. for material design components
+  - md-button for material design components
+  - bsp-carousel for bootstrap modules
-  - etc-..
+  - etc-...

 ### Exporting